How Many Mechanisms? Measuring Parsimony in Risky Choice: Introduction

+The closest companion paper is \citet{seror2026randomrulemodel}, with which we share the rule library and the activation discipline.
+The two papers ask different questions and use different methods; their findings do not depend on each other. \citet{seror2026randomrulemodel} develops a Random Rule Model: an explicit data-generating process in which the rule applied at each choice is drawn from a menu-feature softmax gate over rule indices.
+The contribution is structural and predictive.
+The MRCI is a non-parametric measurement of the parsimony within a dataset; the Random Rule Model is a candidate structural account of how that parsimony might arise.

-The rest of the paper proceeds as follows.
-Section~\ref{sec:model} introduces the choice environment, the rule library, and formalizes admissible rule profiles.
-Section \ref{sec:examples} develop several examples, and Section~\ref{sec:MRCI} defines the MRCI and the rule-importance diagnostics.
-Section~\ref{sec:computational} develops a scalable computational procedure.
-Section~\ref{sec:inference} provides the permutation test.
-Section~\ref{sec:empirical} reports the empirical results, and Section~\ref{sec:conclusion} concludes.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:model} introduces the choice environment, the rule library, and the activation discipline.
+Section~\ref{sec:MRCI} defines the MRCI, the reduced-library frontier, and their key properties.
+Section~\ref{sec:inference} develops the benchmark test against stochastic-utility models.
+Section~\ref{sec:empirical} presents the empirical results for CPC18 - raw and excess MRCI, benchmark validation, library reduction, robustness followed by replication on CPC15 and cross-environment portability on BBS.
+Section~\ref{sec:conclusion} concludes.
+Appendices contain formal rule definitions, all proofs, and computational details.